sbravo73/sbravo73/README.md

 - 👋 Hi, I’m Sebastian
 - I’m interested in Statistics, Machine Learning and Optimization
-- I’m currently learning Statistics and Web Development
+- I’m currently learning MLOps tools and Web Development

 <!---
 sbravo73/sbravo73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.